iffybooks/host-a-website-at-home/README.md

 &nbsp;

-&nbsp;

 ## Find your IP address

-Run the command `ip addr` to
+Run the command `ip addr` to find your IP address on the local network.
+Look for a line beginning with `inet 192.168.`, which will be under `eth0` if you're using ethernet or `wlan0` if you're using wi-fi.
+In the example below, the server's local IP address is `192.168.1.44`.

 ![](images/vlcsnap-2024-05-04-18h29m22s232_border.png)

 ## Test your site on the local network

 On a computer connected to the same network as your server, open a web browser, type the server's IP address in the address bar, and press enter.
-You should see your test website.
+You should see your test website!

 ## Set a static IP address

+Ordinarily, when you connect a computer to a network it's assigned a local IP address by a DHCP server program running on the router.
+Every time you connect to the network your machine will be given an arbitrary address that isn't already taken, typically beginning with `192.168`.

+Alternatively, you can give your computer a static IP address that never changes.
+In this case, a static IP address is required to set up port forwarding, which we'll cover in a future step.

+Run the command `sudo orangepi-config` to launch the Orange Pi configuration utility.
+(On a Raspberry Pi, use `raspi-config` instead.)

 <img src="images/vlcsnap-2024-05-04-18h33m11s162_border.png" />

 &nbsp;

+Select the `Network` menu and press enter.

 <img title="" src="images/vlcsnap-2024-05-04-18h33m22s250.png" alt="">

 &nbsp;

+Select `IP` and press enter.

 <img title="" src="images/vlcsnap-2024-05-04-18h33m31s237.png" alt="">

 &nbsp;

+Select the `eth0` option if your computer is connected via Ethernet, or select the option beginning with `en` if you're using wi-fi.
+(We recommend using Ethernet if possible, but we're using wi-fi in the example below.)

 <img title="" src="images/vlcsnap-2024-05-04-18h34m12s001.png" alt="">

 &nbsp;

+Select the `Static` option and press enter.

 <img title="" src="images/vlcsnap-2024-05-04-18h34m21s618.png" alt="">

 &nbsp;

+Next to `Address`, enter the local IP address you'd like to use.
+It should begin with `192.168.1.` and end with a number from 2 to 255.
+You may want to leave this option as-is, because you know your DHCP-assigned IP address isn't being used by another device.
+Select `OK` and press enter to save your configuration.

 <img title="" src="images/vlcsnap-2024-05-04-18h34m31s536.png" alt="">

 &nbsp;

+Select `Back` and press enter.

 <img title="" src="images/vlcsnap-2024-05-04-18h34m46s954.png" alt="">

 &nbsp;

+Select `Exit` and press enter to close the configuration utility.

 <img title="" src="images/vlcsnap-2024-05-04-18h34m49s645.png" alt="">